NataliaSkorowska/HTML.CSS.JS/README.md

-Password Strength Meter
+Examples of usage HTML,CSS and JS.

+Exercices for Univeristy classes:

+- Validity of personal data
-A website for verifying strength of a password.
+- A website for verifying strength of a password:

 ![Wersja demonstracyjna](/zdjecie.png)